splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-building-programs/3-guided-tour/2-disable-ai.md

 title: AI in VS Code
 ---

+Before we build our first program we need to make one quick change to our settings in VS Code.

 VS Code includes plugins that allow it to interact with Gen AI to assist you with your code writing.
 This can be useful when you have mastered the basics, but for now we need to switch these off so that we can focus on how this works ourselves.

+Don't worry, we will look at using these features later on, but for now it will be essential to be practising the basics yourself.

 To disable AI for now, do the following: